User Review( votes)

-- choosing a specific nozzle model (i.e. brand, spray shape, median droplet size, etc.)
+- choosing a specific nozzle model (i.e. brand, spray pattern type, spray quality, etc.)

-It’s a big question, so it would take two weeks to cover it.
-For now, let’s start with the first bullet: identifying the right flow rate.
+It’s a big question, so let’s tackle just the first bullet: identifying the right flow rate.

-All sprayer nozzles come in standardized (ISO) sizes, and these sizes are identified by numbers stamped on the nozzle as well as the colour of the nozzle itself.
-The nozzle’s key characteristics (i.e. the fan angle and nominal flow rate), are identified in a format that looks like this (Fig. 1):
+All sprayer nozzles come in standardized (ISO) sizes, and these sizes are usually identified by numbers stamped on the nozzle as well as the colour of the nozzle itself.
+The nozzle’s key characteristics (i.e. the fan angle and nominal flow rate), are identified in a format that looks like some version of this (Fig. 1):

 The 110 refers to the fan angle (110°) and the 04 refers to the flow rate.
 04 means 0.4 US gallons of water per minute (gpm) at 40 psi.
-Each nozzle brand has a slightly different convention, but no matter how the information is presented it’s on the nozzle somewhere… with one exception.
+Each nozzle brand has a slightly different convention, but no matter how the information is presented it ought to be on the nozzle somewhere.

 Nozzle colour has an ISO standard across fan-style nozzles, and we have this table to match the nozzle colour to the flow rate:

 Application rate (i.e. gallons per acre or L/ha) is a function of travel speed, nozzle spacing along the boom, and nozzle flow rate.
-Traditionally, this has been expressed as the following formula:
+Traditionally, this has been expressed as the following formula in US units: